 After each boule is shaped tight and resting on the counter, scrape up the first boule and gently invert and drop onto the resting rolled oats.
 Pick up the boule with both hands and gently lower into the proofing basket, seam side up.
 Spread out some more rolled oats for the next boule and repeat.

 I found that this bread requires a little more proof time to get that fermentation active.
 After doing the final shape, I left these loaves out on the kitchen counter (ambient temp was around 74º F) for an hour.

 Score + Bake – 9:00 a.m. (next day)

 In the morning, place your baking stone and Dutch oven in your oven at the bottom 1/3 rack position and turn it on to 500ºF for a 1-hour pre-heat.
 I usually leave the shallow side facing up on the left, and the deeper side on the right facing down.
 This way when it’s time to load the bread I can quickly grab the shallow side, slide in the dough, and then place back on the stone and place the deep side on top to cover.

 After one hour, take one of your baskets out of the fridge and cut a piece of parchment paper to place on top.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.

-For these oat porridge loaves I have taken quite a liking to Tartine’s “zipper” like scoring.
-Grab your kitchen shears and do 3-4 snips across the top of the dough so that the shears are almost completely parallel to the surface.
+For these oat porridge loaves, I have taken quite a liking to Tartine's “zipper” like scoring.
+Grab your kitchen shears and do 3-4 snips across the top of the dough so that the shears are almost entirely parallel to the surface.
 This score opens up so beautifully and creates a very rustic feel to these loaves, which contrasts elegantly with the dotted rolled oat surface.